paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/reference-documents/README.md

 **File:** `webinar-presentation-pharmacovigilance-regulators-perspective.pdf`

+**Presenters:** Vicky Dong and Shabnam Sharan, Pharmacovigilance and Special Access Branch, Medicines Regulation Division, Therapeutic Goods Administration

+**Event:** UTS "Molecule to Market" webinar series (Master of Pharmacy capstone subject), University of Technology Sydney

+**Date:** 13 October 2021

 **Source:** Therapeutic Goods Administration, *Pharmacovigilance – a regulator's perspective* (webinar presentation, UTS "Molecule to Market", 13 October 2021)

 **Link:** https://www.tga.gov.au/sites/default/files/webinar-presentation-pharmacovigilance-regulators-perspective.pdf

+**Context:**

+- Delivered by senior TGA officials from the Pharmacovigilance and Special Access Branch to Master of Pharmacy students at UTS
+- Part of "Molecule to Market" capstone subject integrating knowledge of medicinal product journey from discovery through regulatory approval
+- Formal professional education about TGA regulatory processes, including COVID-19 vaccine safety monitoring
+- Prepared during peak provisional approval period (October 2021, approximately 68% of COVID-19 vaccine doses already administered)

 **Key points:**

-- TGA teaching materials prepared during peak provisional approval period (October 2021) for regulatory training at UTS
 - Describes COVID-19 Vaccine Safety Monitoring Plan as the "overarching framework" for "enhanced" COVID-19 vaccine safety monitoring
 - Presents structured system supported by AEFI reporting channels, workflow databases and Adverse Event Management System
+- Senior TGA pharmacovigilance officials teaching future pharmacy professionals how TGA's COVID-19 vaccine safety monitoring framework operated
-- Contemporaneous representation contrasts with October 2024 Senate testimony describing "day-to-day processes" never systematically tracked
+- Contemporaneous representation (October 2021) contrasts with October 2024 Senate testimony by senior TGA officials describing "day-to-day processes" never systematically tracked
-- Official TGA materials used for external regulatory education and stakeholder engagement
+- Official curriculum materials used for Master's level regulatory education

+**Significance:**

-**Significance:** Demonstrates TGA's own public characterization of the Safety Monitoring Plan as a structured governance framework during the rollout period, raising questions about the contradiction with later testimony and absence of implementation records.
+Demonstrates TGA's own public characterisation of the Safety Monitoring Plan as a structured governance framework during the rollout period, presented by senior officials from the Pharmacovigilance Branch to Master of Pharmacy students as part of formal regulatory education.
+The teaching context strengthens the significance of the contradiction: these were not casual public statements but formal professional education about how TGA's enhanced monitoring framework operated.
+The absence of implementation records and later characterisation as "day-to-day processes" raises questions about what pharmacy professionals were taught versus what was actually implemented and documented.